nhs-england-tools/github-permissions-elevation/README.md

 ##### Create a Repository

-The app should only be notified when new issues are created on specific repositories, namely we want a dedicated repo that org Owners can use to request elevation.
-Therefore, in your target Org create a new repo called `ElevateMeToOwner` this should be a *Private* repository that can only be accessed by the team created above.
+The app should only be notified when new issues are created on specific repositories, namely we want a dedicated repository that org Owners can use to request elevation.
+Therefore, in your target Org create a new repository called `ElevateMeToOwner` this should be a *Private* repository that can only be accessed by the team created above.

 #### GitHub App Setup